Frank Serpico: Retirement

-On August 19, 2017, Serpico gave a speech which was broadcast live on Facebook as he stood with NYPD police officers in New York City on the bank of the East River at the foot of the Brooklyn Bridge in support of Colin Kaepernick, for his protests alleging a culture of police brutality.
-Serpico said, "I am here to support anyone who has the courage to stand up against injustice and oppression anywhere in this country and the world."

 Effect on the NYPD

 As a result of Serpico's efforts, some have claimed that the NYPD has drastically changed.
-Michael Armstrong, who was counsel to the Knapp Commission and went on to become chairman of the city's Commission to Combat Police Corruption, observed in 2012, "the attitude throughout the department seems fundamentally hostile to the kind of systemized graft that had been a way of life almost 40 years ago."
-However, Serpico disagrees, stating in 2010 that, "An honest cop still can't find a place to go and complain without fear of recrimination.
+Michael Armstrong, who was counsel to the Knapp Commission and went on to become chairman of the Commission to Combat Police Corruption, observed in 2012, "the attitude throughout the department seems fundamentally hostile to the kind of systemized graft that had been a way of life almost forty years ago."
+The Commission has become a permanent advisory body, and in its 2018 report while noting that there has been progress on NYPD corruption and transparency, offered thirteen suggestions covering a range of reporting, transparency and adjudication procedures.
+In its 2022 interim response report, the NYPD responded to five of these suggestions, rejecting three as inappropriate or unnecessary.
+Serpico disagrees that the Commission has made a meaningful difference to NYPD culture, stating in 2010: "An honest cop still can't find a place to go and complain without fear of recrimination.
 The blue wall will always be there because the system supports it."
-The New York City Commission to Combat Police Corruption has become a permanent advisory body, and in its 2018 report while noting that there has been progress on NYPD corruption and transparency, offered 13 suggestions covering a range of reporting, transparency, and adjudication procedures.
-In its 2022 interim NYPD response report to the commission's report, the NYPD responded to 5 of the suggestions, rejecting 3 as inappropriate or unnecessary.
-Also in the late 1970s and early 1980s, vice laws were generally not enforced to prevent police corruption.
-Consequently, bookmakers and drug dealers often operated openly out of storefronts, while prostitutes openly advertised and often plied their trade in various "red-light" sections of the city.